lambdamikel/Busch-2090/README.md

 Carry and Zero flag are LEDs 0 and 1, 1 Hz clock LED is LED 2.
 LEDs 4 to 7 are used for DOT output (FEx op code).

-The leftmost digit of the FM1638 is used to display status (the original 2090 doesn't do that):
+Unlike the original Microtronic, this emulator uses the leftmost digit of the 8digit FM1638 to display the current system status (the original Microtronic only featured a 6digit display).
+Currently, the status codes are:

 - H: stopped
 - A: enter address